sympy/SymPEPs/Equations.md

 ## Copyright

-This documente has been placed in the public domain.
+This document has been placed in the public domain.